eegyudt/scheduler/README.md

 # Interview Scheduler

 ***Interview scheduler*** is a single page app for scheduling interviews developed using React.
-The database is pesisted by the API server using a PostgreSQL database and communicates with the API server over HTTP using Axios client.
+The database is pesisted by the API server using a PostgreSQL, and communicates with the API server over HTTP using Axios client.
-This project was based on the starter code provided by @lighthouse-labs as part of the Web Development Bootcamp, and developed to a functional app by Eszter Egyud.
+This project was based on the starter code provided by Lighthouse Labs as part of their Web Development Bootcamp, and developed to a functional app by Eszter Egyud.

 ## Getting Started

-- [] ***Interview Scheduler*** project Github repository:
+- [ ]  ***Interview Scheduler*** project Github repository:
   [Click here to open on Github](https://github.com/eegyudt/scheduler)
-- [] Clone your repository onto your local device.
+- [ ] Clone your repository onto your local device.
-- [] Install dependencies using the ```npm install``` command.
+- [ ] Install dependencies using the ```npm install``` command.
-- [] Scheduler API project Github repository:
+- [ ] Scheduler API project Github repository:
   [Click here to open on Github](https://github.com/eegyudt/scheduler-api)
-- [] Follow the README instructions from the scheduler API, and start it using the ```npm start``` command.
+- [ ] Follow the README instructions from the scheduler API, and start it using the ```npm start``` command.
 The API will be served at http://localhost:8001/
-- [] Start the web server using the ```npm start``` command.
+- [ ] Start the web server using the ```npm start``` command.
 The app will be served at http://localhost:8080/.
-- [] Go to http://localhost:8080/ in your browser for the Scheduler app.
+- [ ] Go to http://localhost:8080/ in your browser for the Scheduler app.

 ## Final Product Screenshots